Can Bad Credit Keep You From Getting That Apartment?

 According to Miller, “Medical collections can often be an exception as many landlords will overlook or discount medical bills.”
 Still, he advises that “the tenant should let the landlord or property manager know about them in advance.”

 With bad credit, your rental options will be more limited.

-He says that “There are some landlords today which still do not check a tenant's credit, but those are typically private landlords with one or two homes,” adding that “As more landlords learn that they are allowed to pull credit reports on tenants, this opportunity gets smaller every day.”
+According to Eric Bowlin, “There are some landlords today which still do not check a tenant's credit, but those are typically private landlords with one or two homes,” adding that, “As more landlords learn that they are allowed to pull credit reports on tenants, this opportunity gets smaller every day.”

 This is why Bowlin says, “If for some reason all the major complexes in the area are rejecting the application due to credit, it would be better to find a small mom-and-pops type operation or a single family rental.”

 “The owners for these are far more flexible and rely on personal relationships more than a systemized approach to filling vacancy.
 So, the tenant may be able to offer a higher deposit or to pay a last month’s rent in order to provide security to the landlord to compensate for the poor credit,” he says.

 Bowlin also advises that certain classes of apartments might be unavailable to people with bad credit, low income, or a criminal history.

 “For example,” he says, “an A-class may require 3 or 3.5x the rent for income and no criminal record at all while a C-class property may only require 2.5x the rent as income and will accept most crimes as long as they are 5 years or older with some exceptions.”

 “So, it’s good for the tenant to ask the requirements before applying so they know what their neighbors will be like and they can also avoid paying the application fee if they don’t qualify.”